South Broadway, Albuquerque

 South Broadway is an inner-city neighborhood in Albuquerque, New Mexico, located southeast of Downtown.
-The neighborhood developed between the 1890s and early 1900s and has a housing stock consisting mainly of smaller Victorian homes and bungalows.
+The neighborhood developed between the 1880s and early 1900s and consists mainly of smaller Victorian homes and bungalows.
 It was historically a diverse working-class neighborhood and the center of the city's African American community.
 Along with other New Mexican cities such as Clovis and Hobbs, the neighborhood is one of the centers of Black American culture and history in New Mexico.

-Today, a sizeable African American community has presence in this area outering downtown Albuquerque, as well as the area near Highland High School, which is about 8% Black, as of 2021.
+Today, a sizeable African American community lives in this area outside downtown Albuquerque, as well as the area near Highland High School, which is about 8% Black, as of 2021.

 Geography

-According to the South Broadway Neighborhood association, the boundaries of the neighborhood are the Burlington Northern Santa Fe railroad tracks to the west, Coal Avenue to the north, Interstate 25 to the east, and Gibson Boulevard, Broadway Boulevard, and Kathryn Avenue to the south.
+According to the South Broadway Neighborhood Association, the boundaries of the neighborhood are the Burlington Northern Santa Fe railroad tracks to the west, Coal Avenue to the north, Interstate 25 to the east, and Gibson Boulevard, Broadway Boulevard, and Kathryn Avenue to the south.
 Adjoining neighborhoods include Barelas to the west, Huning Highlands to the north, and San Jose to the south.
 The terrain consists of rising sand hills which increase in elevation from west to east.